-EXAMPLE: A battery is to be used within a device that is subjected to extreme temperature variations .
-At some point in time during development an engineer can only select one of three plate material types.
+EXAMPLE: A battery is to be used within a device that is subjected to extreme temperature variations.
+At some point in time during development, an engineer can only select one of three plate material types.
 After product shipment the engineer has no control over temperature; however, he/she believes that temperature could degrade the effective life of the battery.
 The engineer would like to determine if one of the material types is robust to temperature variations.
-Table below describes the observed effective life (hours) of this battery at controlled temperatures within a laboratory
+The table below describes the observed effective life (hours) of this battery at controlled temperatures within a laboratory

 Using an α = 0.05 criterion, we conclude that there is a significant interaction between material types and temperature because its probability value is less than 0.05 [and F0 > (F0.05,4,27 = 2.73)].
 We also conclude that the main effects of material type and temperature are also significant because each of their probabilities is less than 0.05 [and F0 > (F0.05,4,27 = 3.35)].

-Tukey’s multiple comparison test shown below indicates that for a temperature level of 70°F the mean battery life between material types 2 and 3 cannot be shown different.
-In addition, the mean battery life for material type 1 is significantly lower than that of both battery types 2 and 3 .
+Tukey’s multiple comparison test shown below indicates that for a temperature level of 70°F the mean battery life between material types 2 and 3 cannot be shown differently.
+In addition, the mean battery life for material type 1 is significantly lower than that of both battery types 2 and 3.

-The coefficient of determination (R2) can help describe the amount of variability in battery life explained by battery material, temperature, and the interaction of material with temperature.
-From the analysis of variance output we note
+The coefficient of determination (R2) can help describe the amount of variability in battery life explained by battery material, temperature, and the interaction of the material with temperature.
+From the analysis of variance output, we note

 SSmodel = SSmaterial + SStemperature + SSinteraction